2026 GT World Challenge Europe Sprint Cup

-The 2026 GT World Challenge Europe Sprint Cup will be the fourteenth season of the GT World Challenge Europe Sprint Cup following on from the demise of the SRO Motorsports Group's FIA GT1 World Championship (an auto racing series for grand tourer cars).
+The 2026 GT World Challenge Europe Sprint Cup is the fourteenth season of the GT World Challenge Europe Sprint Cup following on from the demise of the SRO Motorsports Group's FIA GT1 World Championship (an auto racing series for grand tourer cars).

-The season will begin on 2 May at Brands Hatch, and end on 4 October at Circuit de Barcelona-Catalunya.
+The season began on 2 May at Brands Hatch, and end on 4 October at Circuit de Barcelona-Catalunya.

 Calendar

 The calendar was released on 27 June 2025, featuring five rounds.